goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 To end, let's talk about one of the major drivers of the current wave of progress in AI:
 **scaling laws**, or the phenomenon that spending more compute on models consistently leads to more capabilities.

-These laws are always plotted with FLOPs on the x-axis and some measure of performance on the y-axis, with the idea being that the slope of this line measures "the rate at which FLOPs are converted into capabilities".
+These laws are always plotted with FLOPs on the x-axis and some measure of performance on the y-axis, with the idea being that the slope of this line measures "the rate at which **compute** is converted into **capabilities**".
 Indeed, I think there's a popular viewpoint that Transformers are simply a vehicle that optimally performs this conversion.

 {% include figure.liquid loading="eager" path="assets/img/2025-07-09-tradeoffs/scaling.png" %}